JB Pritzker, Governor, State of Illinois

 How to Apply

-Students applying for the AIM HIGH Grant Pilot Program and/or for the matching funding must file the FAFSA®.
-You may refer to the program information for each university below, or contact the financial aid office of the university you plan to attend to learn if there are additional application procedures/documents which must be completed.
+Students applying for the AIM HIGH Grant Program and/or for the matching funding must file the FAFSA®.
+You may refer to the program information for each university above, or contact the financial aid office of the university you plan to attend to learn if there are additional application procedures/documents which must be completed.

 How Funds Are Disbursed